 In 2017 James left GNS to take up a role with the School of Geography, Environment and Earth Sciences at Victoria University of Wellington.

 As a paleontologist, James does not rely on chance discoveries, even if they are exciting.
 His main work involves collecting data in carefully planned investigations.
 He uses the results to explain the past and to add to models that help predict the future.

-James Crampton and John Sims recently discovered one of the largest ammonites ever found in New Zealand.
+In 2014 James Crampton and John Sims discovered one of the largest ammonites ever found in New Zealand.
 Find out more about this exciting find in this Radio New Zealand feature which includes links to interviews with James.

 Watch to James's inaugural lecture at Vicotria University: